TZ-Physics/DevTestOpsSecurity/README.md

 Paper:

-[TestCase]A. Panichella, and et al. Automated test case generation as a many-objective optimisation problem with dynamic selection of the targets.
+[Software][TestCase]A. Panichella, and et al. Automated test case generation as a many-objective optimisation problem with dynamic selection of the targets.
 IEEE Transactions on Software Engineering, 2018, 44(2):122-158.

 [Ads]K. Liu, and et al. Intelligent design of multimedia content in Alibaba.
 Front Inform Technol Electron Eng, 2019, 20(12):1657-1664.